sdf163/datahub_api_specification/message.md

 			return
 		}

-		// if this service will call other service with http format
+		// if this service will call other service with http format, call this line.
 		// "datahub_messages_caller" is just an example topic.
 		// You should use a unique topic your service module. theMQ.EnableApiCalling("datahub_messages_caller")

-		// if this service will be called by other services with http format
+		// if this service will be called by other services with http format, call this line.
 		// "datahub_messages_handler" is just an example topic.
-		// You should use a unique topic your service module. theMQ.EnableApiHandling(Port, "datahub_messages_handler", mq.Offset_Marked)
+		// You should use a unique topic your service module. theMQ.EnableApiHandling(Port, "datahub_messages_handler", mq.Offset_Marked) // or Offset_Newest, Offset_Oldest
 	}
 ```